How foodbanks work

 If you are in crisis and need help with food, contact us now for help with obtaining a referral.
 We can also help with furniture, household basics, toiletries, pet food, cleaning materials, debt counselling and more.
 Don’t struggle alone – get in touch!

 If you are a professional working with people who live in Bodmin, Camelford, Padstow, Wadebridge and the surrounding rural areas and would like to have access to our online Foodbank e-referral system, please contact us either via email [email protected] or calling us on 01208 815374.

 People receive food

-People come to our foodbanks in Bodmin, Camelford and Wadebridge where their voucher is exchanged for three days’ worth of emergency food.
+People come to our foodbanks in Bodmin, Camelford and Wadebridge where their referral is exchanged for three days’ worth of emergency food.
 Our volunteers also offer a warm drink and a listening ear, and are able to signpost people to support services for help with longer-term problems, such as debt counselling, money management, crisis grants, furniture or benefits help.